oamat/nodejs/notifyPlatform/batch/batchpns/README.md

-# SMS Movistar Collector, a module of NotifyPlatform to send SMS
+# PNS Batch, a module of NotifyPlatform to send SMS

 # Enviroment: use   $env:NODE_ENV="developer" for change